emedemarcelo/FlipigasTEL102/README.md

 ## Homework for the programming seminary course (TEL102), UTFSM, Valparaíso, Chile

-This entire project has been coded using Visual Studio 2015 and using C++.
+This entire project has been coded using C++ and QTCreator as IDE.

 Made by: Sheriff
-- Churri
+- MGH
-- Dinourg
+- JGP
-- Joseloman
+- IGP